Recreational drug use in Kenya: History

-Recreational drug use has changed in tandem with historical developments.
-In precolonial times, for example, Kenyan society allowed for drug use such as alcohol consumption albeit only during cultural activities.
-The right to use drugs, including alcohol, was exclusively enjoyed by mostly male elders within Kenyan communities.
-Youth and women, on the other hand, were barred from such activities.
-Before the advent of colonialism, Kenyans consumed alcoholic drinks such as chang'aa and toivo.
-They also chewed, smoked, or inhaled tobacco leaves, khat leaves, and marijuana leaves.
+The patterns of recreational drug use in Kenya have evolved alongside historical developments.
+In precolonial times, Kenyan society permitted the consumption of certain substances, such as alcohol, but strictly limited their use to cultural events and specific occasions.
+The privilege of drug use, including alcohol, was predominantly reserved for male elders within the Kenyan communities, while youth and women were prohibited from participating in such activities.
+Before the arrival of colonialism, Kenyans engaged in the consumption of various alcoholic beverages, such as chang'aa, and toivo.
+Additionally, they practice the chewing, smoking, or inhalation of tobacco leaves, khat leaves, and marijuana leaves.